-The League recognizes shelter service and service contract fees when services to clients have been rendered and/or contractual obligations have been met.
+The League recognizes shelter service, service contract fees and spay and neuter services when services to clients have been rendered and/or contractual obligations have been met.
 The League recognizes sales of pet supplies when the sale takes place.

 Contributed Goods and Services